June 6, 2017

 “Post-ISIS Ninewa: The European Response”

 European Parliament (Room ASP 1G2), Brussels

-The Conference, falling on the third anniversary of the fall of Mosul, is hosted by Ana Gomes and Elmar Brok, members of the European Parliament, and jointly organised by the Institute for International Law and Human Rights (IILHR), the Multinational Development Policy Dialogue of Konrad-Adenauer-Stiftung, No Peace Without Justice (NPWJ), the Unrepresented Nations and People’s Organization (UNPO), and Minority Rights Group International (MRG).
+The Conference, falling on the third anniversary of the fall of Mosul, is hosted by Ms Ana Gomes and Mr Elmar Brok, Members of the European Parliament, and jointly organised by the Institute for International Law and Human Rights (IILHR), the Multinational Development Policy Dialogue of Konrad-Adenauer-Stiftung, No Peace Without Justice (NPWJ), the Unrepresented Nations and People’s Organization (UNPO), and Minority Rights Group International (MRG).

 Tens of thousands of persons belonging to Iraq’s ethnic and religious minorities have been murdered, maimed or abducted, including unknown numbers of women and girls forced into marriage or sexual enslavement, after the fall of Mosul in June 2014.
 The military operation to retake the city and remaining occupied areas in Ninewa governorate from ISIS is now in its sixth month.
 However, several important questions still remain.
 Post-ISIS planning in many respects has been subordinated to the need to keep anti-ISIS factions together, and there still appears to be no serious Iraqi or international effort to build the political, social and economic conditions for the sustainable return of those who lost homes and livelihoods as a result of the conflict.

 Against this backdrop, the purpose of this conference is to advocate for thoughtful and realistic planning for the post-ISIS era.
 Building on the Paris Action Plan of September 2015, this conference will follow up on and further identify concrete Iraqi, European and international measures that can encourage sustainable returns and action to help build the basis for peace in Ninewa.